 Walk/Bike Study Issue

 Success!
-The city council decided to fund this study issue on Feb 25th, 2021.
-Next steps:
+With the help of our advocacy, the city council decided to fund this study issue.

 In September 2020, the City closed down a lane on Tasman Drive to provide space for walking and biking.
 There has been an incredibly high usage of the lane closure pathway.
 Residents use it to travel to parks, buy groceries, and commute to work.